CHRISTMAS DEAL: Get 6 months free on all Yearly Plans (50% off).

 • Establishing your expertise in the industry.

-When people see that you understand their challenges through useful content, they’re more likely to trust you as an expert.
+When people see that you really get their challenges and you show it through useful content, they’re more likely to trust you as an expert and stick around.

 Unearthing Pain Points Through Active Listening

-To find out what problems your audience has, listen carefully:
+To figure out what problems your audience has, you need to listen carefully, like really listen:

-• Follow conversations on social media or forums where your audience spends time.
+• Follow conversations on social media or forums where your audience spends their time.

-• Use surveys or keep communication open so users can share their concerns.
+• Use surveys or keep communication open so users feel comfortable sharing their concerns.

-By paying attention to what they say, you can discover their pain points and create targeted content ideas.
+By paying attention to what they say, and even what they complain about, you can discover their pain points and then create targeted content ideas that actually help them.

 Why Knowing Your Target Audience Matters